OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-openshift-template/README.md

 ```bash
 oc create -f opendj-template.yml
 ```
-if you already installed the template and want to update it, user
+if you already installed the template and want to update it, run

 ```bash
 oc update -f opendj-template.yml